 Lemon Lime Cookies

 These soft and chewy lemon lime cookies are irresistible!
-With a dreamy vanilla base and little bursts freshness from lemon and lime zest.
-Rolled in confectioners’ sugar for the perfect finishing touch.
+With a dreamy vanilla base and little bursts freshness from lemon and lime zest, they’re rolled in confectioners’ sugar for the perfect finishing touch.
+Vegetarian.

 Note: This recipe is NOT dairy free.
 It was published before Cook Nourish Bliss transitioned to dairy free recipes and remains popular with long time readers.
 You can try using substitutions to make it dairy free, however I have not tested this myself and can’t say how it will turn out.